dhbw-ka-pm/mentalmodels-for-teams/the-Blind-men-and-the-Elephant/theBlindMenAndTheElephant.md

-# The blind men and the elephant
+# The blind men & an elephant

 ## Summary
 In the folk tale "The Blind Men and the Elephant", a group of blind men or men in complete darkness examine an elephant to understand what the animal is.